 44 Only Ethiopia remained to be conquered.
 Ethiopia, however, was a challenge unto itself.
-A country of 25 million people scattered across desert and highland plateau45 in an area larger in size than France, Germany and Denmark - a country where half the population lives more than a day's walk from any accessible road46 - the definition of "road" being loosely defined 4^{47} - a country where then, as today, insurrection and fighting was widespread.
+A country of 25 million people scattered across desert and highland plateau 45 in an area larger in size than France, Germany and Denmark - a country where half the population lives more than a day's walk from any accessible road - the definition of "road" being loosely defined 47 - a country where then, as today, insurrection and fighting was widespread.
 WHO and national staff were periodically kidnapped and fired upon; one of our helicpters was destroyed by a hand grenade and others damaged by bullets.
-It was a country where vaccination was all but unknown and widely distrusted - a country with only 3,000 health staff, of which only 100 worked for the smallpox (11.
-S. and compose program, and those that did worked with difficulty, as paintings by an Ethiopian artist illustrate.
+It was a country where vaccination was all but unknown and widely distrusted - a country with only 3,000 health staff, of which only 100 worked for the smallpox program, and those that did worked with difficulty, as paintings by an Ethiopían artist illustrate.
 48 49 In 1971, when the program began, 26,000 cases were recorded but the actual number was probably 10 times this figure - or about 250,000 cases.
-Gradually an intrepid group comprised of national and WHO staff and volunteers from the United States, Japan and Austria succeeded in eliminating the disease from the northern highland areas, leaving localized foci among nomads of the southern Ogaden desert 50 - a scrub desert where it was difficult even to find the nomads - where encampments51 could be rapidly assembled and as rapidly dismanteled and carried 20 or 30 miles in a night.
-Special funds made available to WHO permitted us to hire and train nomads to search for cases and to vaccinate.52 Amazingly, these staff would walk 40 miles or more a day and, seemingly by instinct alone, locate nomad bands.
+Gradually an intrepid group comprised of national and WHO staff and volunteers from the United States, Japan and Austria succeeded in eliminating the disease from the northern highland areas, leaving localized foci among nomads of the southern Ogaden desert - a scrub desert where it was difficult even to find the nomads - where encampments 51 could be rapidly assembled and as rapidly dismanteled and carried 20 or 30 miles in a night.
+Special funds made available to WHO permitted us to hire and train nomads to search for cases and to vaccinate.
+52 Amazingly, these staff would walk 40 miles or more a day and, seemingly by instinct alone, locate nomad bands.
 Whether or not there was smallpox, they were vaccinated.
-By containment of outbreaks and by reducing the number of susceptibles,
+By containment of outbreaks and by reducing the number of susceptibles, smallpox transmission was finally stopped.
+In this sparsely populated area - the last cases occurred in August, 1976 in this encampment 53 known as Dimo.